rffrasca/PDFKeeper/.github/ISSUE_TEMPLATE/database-compatibility-request.md

 ---

-Enter database management system that you would like to see supported.
+Enter database management system that you would like to see compatibility added.

-Enter reason why this database management system should be compatible?